Opting Out of Arizona Workers’ Compensation?

 Arizona currently does not have an opt-out provision and hopefully we never see that during our lifetimes.
 It would most likely decimate the benefits available to Arizona injured workers by reducing compensation and medical treatment.
 Furthermore, it would most likely shift costs to Medicare, Medicaid, and private health insurers.

 Fendon Law Firm is the largest family owned and operated workers’ compensation and Social Security disability law firm in Arizona.
 We offer free consultations for workers’ compensation and Social Security disability cases.
-Our offices are located in Phoenix, Tucson, Prescott, and Flagstaff.
+Our offices are located in Phoenix, Tucson, Prescott, Scottsdale, and Flagstaff.
 We also accept cases throughout the state.
 We treat clients like family because we are family.